Do you really need a textbook?

 - A large part of the text is in the student’s language

-- The target language is transliterated, i.e. it’s written in script different from the original (for example, Latin characters instead of Chinese characters), even above total beginner’s level
+- The target language is transliterated, i.e., written in a script different from the original (for example, Latin characters instead of Chinese characters), even above total beginner’s level.

 - Culture notes are long and written in the student’s language

 If you’re a grammar geek as I am, or the language you’re studying is completely different from any language that you speak (for example, Japanese, Chinese, or Korean), you might want a practical grammar textbook so that unfamiliar script, sounds or sentence structure don’t scare you off.

 Monolingual books are best (e.g., a German grammar textbook written in German only).
 If it does have grammar notes in your native language, each shouldn’t be longer than a couple of lines, and most of the space should be left for examples and exercises.

 The “English Grammar in Use” series by Cambridge University Press to me is an example of the ideal study material for grammar.